benedictuskenny/Self_Project/Lunar Lander/README.md

 https://user-images.githubusercontent.com/125811483/233585481-f3be4c0a-5afe-45d3-87c8-f92633590425.mp4

-This one of the example when the rocket sucessfully land.
+This is an example when the rocket is sucessfully land.

 https://user-images.githubusercontent.com/125811483/233586165-82da70c8-9be0-4f98-9696-464d2db01d8a.mp4